RTMP (Real-Time Messaging Protocol) – How It Works & Why It Still Matters for Streaming

 In the context of its new role in live streaming, RTMP is important but also somewhat reduced in scope from what it used to do.
 It’s capable of low-latency streaming, which is a major plus for broadcasters who are streaming major events in real time.
 It’s also known for its minimal buffering, which truly enhances the user experience.
 RTMP streaming is one of the best ways to deliver low latency streaming no-buffer streaming content.

-• RTMP is a live streaming protocol that transmits video files from an encoder to an online video hosting platform.
+- RTMP is a live streaming protocol that efficiently transmits video and audio from an encoder to an online video hosting platform in real time.

 The Three Primary Components of RTMP